 Mr. Carton concentrates his practice in the areas of real estate development, health care, and public finance.
-Regarding real estate development, he has represented such clients as JP Morgan Chase Bank, N.A., F. Hoffmann-La Roche, McDonald's, Barnabas Health, UPS, Rhone Poulenc (Rhodia), Boston Market, and Claremont Properties in matters ranging from individual business and industrial uses to large-scale commercial, health care, office/flex space developments and redevelopments.
+Regarding real estate development, he has represented such clients as JP Morgan Chase Bank, N.A., F. Hoffmann-La Roche-Genentech, McDonald's, Rite Aid.
+RWJBarnabas Health, UPS, Rhone Poulenc (Rhodia), Boston Market, Lennar Corporation, Bayer and Claremont Properties in matters ranging from individual business, retail/service uses and industrial uses to large-scale commercial, multi family residential, health care, office/flex space developments, and redevelopments.

 Mr. Carton also has extensive experience involving governmental entities.
 He served as a member of the governing body and as a former Mayor of the Township of Middletown (Monmouth County's largest municipality) and as Township Attorney to that township for six years.
 This representation covered general governmental matters of almost every nature, including public contract and the public buildings and land laws, OPRA as well as litigation involving zoning, land use (including Mt.
 Laurel and COAH), solid waste disposal, construction contracts, personal injury, workers compensation, bid disputes, and sanitary sewer conveyance and capacity issues.

-In addition, Mr. Carton has served as the head of the firm's Public Finance Practice since its inception in 1981.
-The firm regularly serves as bond or underwriters counsel to issuers or investment bankers in New Jersey, New York, Pennsylvania, and Delaware, including the State of New Jersey, New Jersey Health Care Facilities Financing Authority, Monmouth and Somerset Counties, Monmouth County Improvement Authority, and numerous county improvement authorities, municipal sewer and water and pollution control authorities, and school boards.
-Issues have ranged from competitive to negotiated; general obligation to revenue; and appropriation backed and refundings secured by insurance letters of credit or County guarantees
+Mr. Carton serves as a member of the firm's Public Finance Practice and was responsible for its inception in 1981.
+The firm regularly serves as bond or underwriters counsel to issuers or investment bankers in New Jersey, New York, Pennsylvania, and Delaware, including the State of New Jersey, New Jersey Health Care Facilities Financing Authority, Monmouth and Somerset Counties, Monmouth County Improvement Authority, and numerous county improvement , municipal, sewer and water and pollution control authorities and school boards.
+Issues have ranged from competitive to negotiated; general obligation to revenue; and appropriation backed and refundings secured by insurance letters of credit or County guarantees.